lwig-wg/terminology/draft-ietf-lwig-7228bis.md

 (An alternative term, when the properties as a network node are not in focus, is "constrained device".)

+As an antonym, we cannot use "unconstrained node", as engineering is unable to produce nodes that are literally without constraints.
+To mark the other end of the constrainedness spectrum, the term Capable (as in "capable nodes") has recently become popular.

+Capable Node:
+: A node that is not subject to the constraints that would make it a "Constrained Node" for the purposes of the discussion this term is used in.

-There are multiple facets to the constraints on nodes, often applying in combination, for example:
+There are multiple facets to the constraints on nodes, which often apply in combination, for example:

 * constraints on the maximum code complexity (ROM/Flash),